Squat (exercise): Form

 The squat begins from a standing position.
+The squatting movement is initiated by moving the hips back and bending the knees and hips to lower the torso and accompanying weight, then returning to the upright position.

 Weight is often added and is typically in the form of a loaded barbell.
 Dumbbells and kettlebells may also be used.
 When a barbell is used, it may be braced across the upper trapezius muscle, which is termed a high bar squat, or held lower across the back and rear deltoids, termed a low bar squat.
-Wherever the bar is positioned on the back, various torso bracing actions are taken to ensure that it does not come into direct contact with the spine as this can lead to discomfort and injury.
+Various torso bracing techniques are used wherever the bar is placed on the back to prevent direct contact with the spine, which can cause pain and injury.
 This can be a problem for new squatters who squat in a high bar style as they may not have enough muscle mass to form a cushion for the bar and prevent it from applying pressure directly to their spine.
-A barbell pad can be used to help alleviate pressure or a low bar style can be used.
-The squatting movement is initiated by moving the hips back and bending the knees and hips to lower the torso and accompanying weight, then returning to the upright position.

 Squats can be performed to varying depths.
 The competition standard is for the crease of the hip (top surface of the leg at the hip joint) to fall below the top of the knee; this is colloquially known as "parallel" depth.
 Although it may be confusing, many other definitions for "parallel" depth abound, none of which represents the standard in organized powerlifting.
 From shallowest to deepest, these other standards are: bottom of hamstring parallel to the ground; the hip joint itself below the top of the knee, or femur parallel to the floor; and the top of the upper thigh (i.e., top of the quadriceps) below the top of the knee.
-Squatting below parallel qualifies a squat as deep while squatting above it qualifies as shallow.
-Some authorities caution against deep squats; though the forces on the ACL and PCL decrease at high flexion, compressive forces on the menisci and articular cartilages in the knee peak at these same high angles.
+Squatting below parallel is considered a full or deep squat, while squatting above it qualifies as shallow.
+Though the forces on the ACL and PCL decrease at high flexion, compressive forces on the menisci and articular cartilages in the knee peak at these same high angles.
 This makes the relative safety of deep versus shallow squats difficult to determine.